 When visitors land on your website during Black Friday and Cyber Week, they want to find what they’re looking for immediately.

-Instead of directing traffic to your regular homepage, consider creating a series of separate landing pages that appeal specifically to the interests of your traffic:
+Instead of directing traffic to your regular homepage, consider creating a series of separate landing pages or seasonal landing pages that appeal specifically to the interests of your traffic:

 - Think about the intent your visitors have

 - Feature what they’d like to buy prominently

 - Be sure to clearly advertise your deals on the landing pages

 4. Create sale product listings